cityouthconference/cityouth-twilio/README.md

 export TWILIO_NUMBER=...
 ```

-Start the node application, the output should appear as the following
+Start the node application with `npm start` in the root directory, the output should appear as the following:

 ```bash
 ➜  cityouth-twilio git:(master) npm start